brbavar/katex-for-messenger-web/README.md

 <ul>
   <li>You cannot render inline math by writing commands between single dollar signs (`$ ... $`).
 You must use the `\( ... \)` syntax.</li>
-<li>Once the math is rendered in a message, if that message is subsequently edited (by you or whomever you're talking to), you will have to refresh to view the edited version of the message.</li>
+<li>Once the math is rendered in a message, if that message is subsequently edited (by whoever in the chat sent it), you will have to refresh to view the edited version of the message.</li>
 <li>Typesetting only occurs in chat bubbles.</li>
 </ul>